Jacob sheep at Charlecote Park

 The flock at Charlecote currently assists us in conserving the careful balance of grasses, wild flowers and insects that thrive in the parkland while producing the best quality meat produced to the highest of welfare standards.

 Charlecote has one of the few in-house lambing teams within the National Trust.
-Park and Garden Manager Paul has been lambing here for many years, and it's the first year for new Park Ranger Joy.
+Park and Garden Manager Paul has been lambing here for many years, now joined by Park Ranger Joy.
 Working shifts throughout the day and night they ensure that our Jacob ewes are well and happy as lambing takes place.
 You'll see some of the new lambs in the parkland in April and May.

 Our volunteer photographer has been behind the scenes with the team - take a look at the whole story.